luiswirth/bsc-thesis/src/matter/mesh.typ

 ```

 The spanning vectors as a basis of the tangent space, can be used to derive
 the *Riemannian metric tensor*.
-This metric on the simplex is induced by the amient
+This metric on the simplex is induced by the ambient
 Euclidean metric via the affine embedding.
 $
   amat(G) = amat(E)^transp amat(E)
 $

+Our implementation has a struct for working with Gramians, which will discuss
+in more detail later on.
 ```rust
 pub fn metric_tensor(&self) -> Gramian {
   Gramian::from_euclidean_vectors(self.spanning_vectors())